jgomer2001/testing/README.md

 |[/Schemas](#schemas)||GET|Retrieve supported schemas info|

 !!!
 Note:
     Actual endpoint URLs are prefixed accordingly with the root URL of SCIM API.
-As an example, the user's endpoint URL to use in your application should be `https://your.gluu-host.com/identity/restv1/scim/v2/Users`.
+As an example, the user's endpoint URL to use in your applications should be `https://your.gluu-host.com/identity/restv1/scim/v2/Users`.

 SCIM 2.0 is governed by the [SCIM:Core Schema](https://tools.ietf.org/html/rfc7643) and [SCIM:Protocol](https://tools.ietf.org/html/rfc7644) spec docs.
 The latter contains full details about the API structure, so use it as a reference in your development tasks.